Call (888) 883-2483

 What Has Fort McClellan Exposure Been Linked To?

-Exposure to Agent Orange is linked to multiple degenerative diseases, regardless of whether the exposure occurred at Fort McClellan or in Vietnam.
+Exposure to harmful chemicals like Agent Orange can be linked to multiple degenerative diseases, regardless of whether the exposure occurred at Fort McClellan or somewhere else.
 One of the most common degenerative diseases linked to Agent Orange exposure is Parkinson’s disease, which can significantly inhibit your ability to perform everyday tasks and hinder you from fulfilling the requirements of your career.
 As a degenerative disease, the symptoms of Parkinson’s tend to worsen as you age, meaning that your rating would have to change accordingly.

 Agent Orange exposure has also been linked to chloracne, gastrointestinal issues, heart problems, and multiple forms of cancer.
 Cancer is another type of degenerative disease, and you may need to have your disability rating raised to get benefits that reflect the impact of your condition.
 When you apply to have your rating raised, the VA will have you take a Compensation and Pension (C&P) Examination to verify changes in your condition.